 Yes and No. “Yes” in the sense that some types share common characteristics, as for example a One with a Two wing and a Two with a One wing.
 Another example is a Seven and One can “meet” at either Seven or One.
 “No” in the sense that any two types can be compatible as long as they are relatively healthy individuals.

 As a practical matter, and perhaps more often then not, types that are adjacent to one another on the circle, as in the example above with Points One and Two, will relate well together because of the compatibility inherent in the characteristics of type which they share.

-Contact us to benefit from this profiling tool.
+Contact us to benefit from this 9 Points of View Profiling tool.